Eurosystem Monetary Policy and Collateral Management (II/II)

 She graduated at the Faculty of Economics, University of Ljubljana.
 During her work at the central bank, she has also attended different central banking seminars organized by other central banks and International Monetary Fund.

 Martin Podgornik, Bank of Slovenia

-Martin's is the Head of Back Office in the Banking Operations Department at the Bank of Slovenia.
-He is also a member of two Eurosystem's working groups, namely Eurosystem Collateral Management Harmonization Task Force and Eurosystems Collateral Management System Work Group.
+Martin is the Head of Back Office in the Banking Operations Department at the Bank of Slovenia.
+He is a member of two Eurosystem's working groups, namely Eurosystem Collateral Management Harmonization Task Force and Eurosystems Collateral Management System Work Group.
 The aim of both groups is to build a technical platform for Eurosystem's Collateral Management.

 He has been working at the Bank of Slovenia since 2005.
 He had worked three years in Payment Systems Department, focusing on cross-border retail payment systems, cross-border securities settlement in collateral area, TARGET2 and ancillary systems.
 In 2008, he has transferred to Banking Operations Department where he worked closely on operational aspects of the Eurosystem's collateral management, SWIFT and other support functions.
 In January 2009, he took over the Support Section which was in 2017 expanded into Back Office Section.
 From 2010 to 2012 he worked as a Market Infrastructure Expert at the European Central Bank, working on collateral management topics.